yeCodes/windowsXMLTimeSpentInDoc/README.md

     ## What the project does?
     **************************
     This script programmatically extracts the time spent editing a word document.
-It does does so by parsing the chosen Word document's XML file hierarchy and extracting the time spent in document data.
+It does does so by parsing the chosen Word document's XML file hierarchy and extracting the time spent in the document from the relevant tab.

     ## Why the project is useful?
     **************************